colab-coop/colab-coop/src/blog/markdown/how-we-redesigned-colab-coop.md

 ## Making time

-We treated this like a client project with deliverables, capacity planning, and deadlines.
-But we still had real client projects.
-We still had to make time &mdash; between meetings, on weekends, and on the edges of other client work.
+While all of this was going on, we still had client projects.
+We had to make time &mdash; between meetings, on weekends, and on the edges of other client work.

 All of CoLab was involved in the process &mdash; the staging site was open to any CoLabr and updates were included in our weekly internal digest.
 Everyone wanted to see it launch, so everyone made time to pitch in.

 There were rough spots.
 Some weeks, some of us were more invested than others.
 Sometimes we questioned the investment and the value.

 It came down to this: clients want to see our real-life professionalism reflected on our site.
-As a distributed team, it's important for us to be united in the image we portray to clients and the online community.
+As a distributed team, keeping everyone united and connected is a priority and we wanted to portray that sense of togetherness to clients and the online community.

-Take the pixelation effect we use across the site.
-That took a good chunk of time.
-ROI?
-Probably none.
-Worth the learning experience and teamwork?
-Completely.

 ## Lessons learned